Paul Cohn: Mathematical work

 In all, Cohn wrote nearly 200 mathematical papers.
 He worked in many areas of algebra, mainly in non-commutative ring theory.
 His first papers, covering many topics, were published in 1952.
 He generalised a theorem due to Wilhelm Magnus, and worked on the structure of tensor spaces.
 In 1953 he published a joint paper with Kurt Mahler on pseudo-valuations and in 1954 he published a work on Lie algebras.
 Papers over the next few years covered areas such as group theory, field theory, Lie rings, semigroups, abelian groups and ring theory.
 After that, he moved into the areas of Jordan algebras, skew fields, and non-commutative unique factorisation domains.

 In 1957 Cohn published his first book, Lie Groups, on groups that are analytic manifolds: Lie groups.
 His second book, Linear Equations, appeared in 1958 and his third, Solid geometry, in 1961.
 Universal algebra appeared in 1965 (second edition 1981).
 After that, he concentrated on non-commutative ring theory and the theory of algebras.
 His monograph Free Rings and their Relations appeared in 1971.
 It covered the work of Cohn and others on free associative algebras and related classes of rings, especially free ideal rings.
 He included all of his own published results on the embedding of rings into skew fields.
 The second, enlarged edition appeared in 1985.

 Cohn also wrote undergraduate textbooks.
 Algebra I appeared in 1974 and Algebra II in 1977.
 The second edition, in three volumes, was published by Wiley between 1982 and 1991.
 These volumes were in line with the British (rather than American) curricula at the time and include both linear algebra and abstract algebra.
-Cohn wrote a subsequent revised iteration of the first volume as Classical Algebra (Wiley, 2000) as a more "user friendly" version for undergraduates (according to its preface); this book also includes a few selected topics from volumes II and III of Algebra.
+Cohn wrote a subsequent revised iteration of the first volume as Classic Algebra (Wiley, 2000) as a more "user friendly" version for undergraduates (according to its preface); this book also includes a few selected topics from volumes II and III of Algebra.

 The final incarnation of Cohn's algebra textbooks appeared in 2003 as two Springer volumes Basic Algebra and Further Algebra and Applications.
 The material in Basic Algebra is (according to its preface) rather more concise and, while corresponding roughly with Algebra I, assumes knowledge of linear algebra.
 The material on basic theories (groups, rings, fields) is pursued in more depth in Basic Algebra compared to Algebra I. Further Algebra and Applications roughly corresponds to volumes II and III of Algebra, but reflects the shift of some material from these volumes to Basic Algebra.